 The Brunner–Munzel test and the Kruskal–Wallis test were conducted by the Python package scipy (Virtanen et al., 2020).
 A correlation analysis was performed by finding the rank of the observed correlation coefficient in the corresponding set-size-shuffled surrogate with an in-house Python script.
 The bootstrap test was also conducted by an in-house Python script.

 2.6 Code availability

-The source code is available at GitHub (https://github.com/yanagisawa-lab/hippocampal-neural-trajectory-fluctuations-during-a-WM-task) and Zenode.
+The source code is available at GitHub (https://github.com/yanagisawa-lab/hippocampal-neural-trajectory-fluctuations-during-a-WM-task).